MyPureCloud/developer-center-blog/source/2021-01-04-API-Usage/index.html.md

 If you take the ```executionId``` returned above and now call the *GET /api/v2/usage/query/{executionId}/results* endpoint you will get back one of two results.

-*Note*: Remember the data you are querying on is 24 hours old and updated once a day.
+*Note*: Remember the data you are querying on is up to 24 hours old and updated once a day.
 This means you should not pull the *GET /api/v2/usage/query/{executionId}/results* endpoint aggressively after you have issue a query.
 Once every 1-2 minutes should be more then adequate for many queries.
 If you are overly aggressive (e.g. polling the endpoint every 20ms, you can end up rate limiting the OAuth2 client)

 For the above query your returned payload from the *Usage API* call would look something like this: